paul-hammant/tbd/content/branch-by-abstraction/index.md

 Rule 2: The car must be drivable after every change.

-1. Up on jacks, one wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car, and lowerd from the jacks.
+1. Up on jacks, one wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car, and lowered from the jacks.
 2. The same wheel-like container procedure is performed on the other three wheels, as #1.
 3. One of the wheels inside the wheel-lie container is replaced with the better/desired wheel and replaced on the car.
 Again up on jacks, then down to the ground.